sjhloco/netbox_add_device/README.md

 # NetBox - Add Virtual Machine or Device

-Creates or updates virtual machines or devices as well as the the interfaces and IP addresses associated to those interface.
+Creates or updates virtual machines or devices as well as the the interfaces or ports and IP addresses associated to those interface.
 There maybe a few hidden gotchas but the majority of it is kind of idempotent.
-The script doesn't check that every objects exists so to get meaningful outputs returned to screen it is best to only define the options that your are changing, is no need to define everything.
+The script doesn't check that every objects exists so to get meaningful outputs returned to screen it is best to only define the options that your are changing, is no need to define everything each time it is run.

 ## Input yaml file